-- at the end of Term 1 Progress Reports

-- at the end of Semesters 1 and 2

-- as requested from the student's parents/carers.
+- at the end of Semesters 1 and 2 - as requested from the student's parents/carers.

 Semester 1 and 2 reports will:

 - give an accurate and objective assessment of the student's progress and achievement - include an assessment of the student's achievement in terms of the Western Australian achievement standards - include, for subjects studied, an assessment of the student's achievement: - o in terms of the grades A, B, C, D and E clearly defined in terms of Western Australian achievement standards, and - o in relation to the performance of the student's peer group. - include information about the student's attitude, behaviour and effort.